SIPam-Dev/SecureSign/README.md

  - [ASP.NET Core 2.0 runtime](https://www.microsoft.com/net/download/core#/runtime) must be installed
  - For Authenticode:
    - On Linux, [osslsigncode](https://sourceforge.net/projects/osslsigncode/) needs to be installed.
 On Debian-based distros, you can `apt-get install osslsigncode`.
-   - On Windows, [signtool](https://docs.microsoft.com/en-us/dotnet/framework/tools/signtool-exe) needs to be installed.
+   - On Windows (local certificate), [signtool](https://docs.microsoft.com/en-us/dotnet/framework/tools/signtool-exe) needs to be installed.
 This comes with the Windows SDK.
+   - On Windows (remote certificate), [AzureSignTool](https://github.com/vcsjones/AzureSignTool) can be used to support signing with a certificate stored in Azure key vault.
  - For GPG:
    - On Linux, `libgpgme.so.11` needs to be available.
 On Debian and Ubuntu, install the [libgpgme11](https://packages.debian.org/stretch/libgpgme11) package.
    - On Windows, you will need to install [Gpg4Win](https://www.gpg4win.org/).